Marisken Surgery: Treatment, Procedure & Experiences

 - facilitates hygiene and minimizes irritation.

-Recommended dietary principles
+Recommended nutritional principles

 A fiber-rich diet provides volume and a smooth stool consistency.